shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

 **createNewLoanRequest:**

 This function is a request from the borrower, the user who is asking for a loan.
-It includes the loan amount and duration; interest the user is willing to pay; data about the collateral such as the collateral address
-& collateral amount; the cryptocurrency being requested as a loan; price of the collateral in the specific cryptocurrency & finally the loan contract address.Includes the Loan Amount, duration, interest the person willing to pay, data about the Collateral (collateral address, collateral amount- the cryptocurrency being requested as loan, price of the collateral in the specific cryptocurrency)& finally the loan contract address.
+It includes the loan amount and duration; interest the user is willing to pay; data about the collateral such as the collateral address & collateral amount; the cryptocurrency being requested as a loan; price of the collateral in the specific cryptocurrency & finally the loan contract address.

 The input is appended into the array named loans.
 The loan request is created then sent as a message to that loan contract address.